hololinked-dev/docs/docs/beginners-guide/articles/protocols/http.md

 > Note that for localhost, each port is considered a different domain.
 A web application and a server running on different ports on same machine will not be recognised to be in the same domain.

 !!! warning
     CORS does not prevent execution of an operation on the server.
 It only prevents web browsers from reading the response of an HTTP request and is not a security mechanism in itself that can protect a HTTP server.
+Use [security schemes](../../security) to protect your server instead.

 ## Remotely Stop